hashicorp/terraform/website/source/docs/providers/aws/r/spot_instance_request.html.markdown

   of the Spot Instance Request.
 * `spot_instance_id` - The Instance ID (if any) that is currently fulfilling the Spot Instance request.
+* `public_dns` - The public DNS name assigned to the instance.
+For EC2-VPC, this is only available if you've enabled DNS hostnames for your VPC
+* `public_ip` - The public IP address assigned to the instance, if applicable.
+* `private_dns` - The private DNS name assigned to the instance.
+Can only be used inside the Amazon EC2, and only available if you've enabled DNS hostnames for your VPC
+* `private_ip` - The private IP address assigned to the instance